sarang7007/discount-campaign/README.md

 - Configure product type for which discount is not applicable.
 - No code change required if new product type added to discount or existing is removed from availing discount.

+## Go through the code comments to understand the design and design phylosophy

 # Prerequisites
-Java 7 and aboev versions required to run program.
+Java 8 version required to run program.
+Test cases are compatible with Junit4.

 # Installing
 To get a development env running